-Best homemade pumpkin seeds baked in the oven or your air fryer!
-Don’t throw out those tasty crunchy snacks, here’s how you cook them.
+How long to bake pumpkin seeds at 350 or air fryer pumpkin seeds is here!
+Don’t throw out those tasty crunchy snacks, here’s how you roast them until they are crispy.

-Homemade pumpkin seeds are the best!!
-If you’ve been throwing these out when carving a pumpkin please don’t!
-You’re missing the best part and I bet your kiddos will love this snack too.
+How long to bake pumpkin seeds in oven is answered.
+Roasted homemade and crispy, these are the best snacks made like roasted spaghetti squash seeds but better!!
+If you’ve been throwing these out when carving please don’t!
+You’re missing the best part and I bet your kiddos will love this snack too. (affiliate links present)

-First you’re going to need to cut the top, or bottom, off and scoop out all the yuck.
+First you’re going to need to need tip and tricks for the best way to carve a pumpkin.
+You first cut the top, or bottom, off and scoop out all the yuck.
 It is handy to have a large strainer in your sink ready to throw all the gunk in there and separate it from what you want.
+This is How to Keep Pumpkins from Rotting on Porch to last the longest.

 Well besides the fact that they are a tasty snack with lots of fiber (if consuming it with the shell) it has B vitamins, magnesium, iron and protein too.